 May 2016: 3GPP RAN1 rejected IEEE 802’s suggestions for use by LAA of a lower ED threshold or preambles and requested it adopt an ED threshold of -72 dBm for 802.11ax

 In a Liaison Statement to IEEE 802 in May 2016 [2], 3GPP RAN1 responded to IEEE 802’s Liaison Statement [1].
 3GPP RAN1 informed IEEE 802 that LAA’s ED threshold was decided “after considerable debate and with wide participation”.
 IEEE 802 notes that while there was participation in the debate by a diversity of stakeholders, there was not consensus from the IEEE 802 community.
 3GPP RAN1 also asserted it was its opinion that, “the agreed threshold levels will ensure fair coexistence as simulations based on the 3GPP indoor scenario have shown fair-coexistence when using the agreed CCA threshold”.
-The clear message from 3GPP RAN1 was that the LAA ED threshold of -72 dBm was non-negotiable despite the expressed concerns of IEEE 802.
+The clear message from 3GPP RAN1 was that 3GPP RAN1 will not change the LAA ED threshold of -72 dBm despite the expressed concerns of IEEE 802.

 On a more positive note, 3GPP RAN1 informed IEEE 802 that 3GPP RAN4 would develop multi-node coexistence tests to validate the 3GPP RAN1’s coexistence claims.
 It was stated in the liaison that coexistence performance will be “checked in cases where the detectable energy from IEEE 802.11 nodes is below the energy detection threshold.
 LAA equipment would be required to ensure fair coexistence via these test cases”.